 An ongoing District priority is working with state agencies and local governments to protect the economic and ecological viability of the Apalachicola River and Bay and its surrounding watershed in Florida.
 Priorities over the current five-year period include continued technical assistance to the Governor and DEP in the ongoing legal case between the states of Florida and Georgia over freshwater allocation in the ACF river basin and implementation of several cooperative water quality improvement projects in coastal Franklin County.
-The District has developed an updated hydrodynamic model for Apalachicola River and Bay, including a freshwater flow model for the Apalachicola River and delta and Tates Hell Swamp, to help support resource assessments and evaluations of potential actions.
-Additionally, the District has completed several hydrologic restoration projects in Tates Hell Swamp to enhance the quality, quantity and timing of freshwater inflows to Apalachicola Bay.
 The agricultural BMP program, springs restoration projects, and land acquisition projects to improve the health of Jackson Blue Spring also support longstanding water conservation and water quality protection efforts.
 In addition to technical assistance, continuing initiatives and priorities include:

 - Northwest Florida Mobile Irrigation Laboratory (MIL) The District continues to support the MIL, particularly in Jackson County.
-This effort includes on-site evaluations of agricultural irrigation systems to evaluate system efficiency and generate recommendations for improvements and best management practices.
+This effort includes on-site evaluations of agricultural irrigation systems to evaluate system efficiency and generate recommendations for improvements and BMPs.
 These recommendations are designed to increase irrigation efficiency and minimize over-watering, benefitting both the grower and the environment.
-The MIL also works to educate agricultural customers and the general public on water conservation, irrigation planning, and irrigation management. - Apalachicola Bay Water Quality Improvement Projects The District continues to partner with the City of Apalachicola to complete three stormwater retrofit projects that will improve the quality of water entering Apalachicola Bay.
-The projects will improve the water quality of stormwater from 175 acres in the downtown area, while also providing flood relief to the community.
+The MIL also works to educate agricultural customers and the general public on water conservation, irrigation planning, and irrigation management. - Apalachicola Bay Water Quality Improvement Projects The District continues to partner with the Apalachicola, Carrabelle and other local governments and utilities to complete projects that will improve the quality of water entering Apalachicola Bay.
+Septic-to-sewer retrofit projects that remove onsite sewage treatment and disposal systems will help reduce nutrients and other nonpoint source pollution from flowing to the river and bay.

-Strategic Priority 3: A Apalachicola-Chattahoochee-Flint River Basin.
+Strategic Priority 3: Apalachicola-Chattahoochee-Flint River Basin.
 Protect Apalachicola River and Bay water quality and freshwater inflow.
-Indicators: (1) Cooperative project implementation (number and percent complete) (2) Area restored (acres) (3) Stormwater treatment area (acres) Funding sources: (1) State Legislative Appropriations (2) Land Acquisition Trust Fund (3) General Fund Reserves Milestones: (1) Completion of three cooperative water quality improvement projects: U.S. 98 and 16 th Street, Prado Outfall, and Avenue I stormwater retrofits (2016-2017) (2) Completion of Apalachicola Bay water quality projects (2019) (3) Continued participation in supporting state ACF Basin issues (2017-2021) Deliverables: (1) Grant project completion reports
+Success Indicators: (1) Project accomplishment (percent complete) (2) Area restored or treated (acres) (3) Pollutant load reduction (pounds per year) Funding sources: (1) State Legislative Appropriations (2) Land Acquisition Trust Fund (3) General Fund Reserves Milestones: (1) Completion of Apalachicola Bay water quality projects (2019) (2) Continued participation in supporting state ACF Basin issues (2018-2022) Deliverables: (1) Grant project completion reports